SamuelBurnes/PMMGBeautifier/README.md

 For Chrome install - use instructions for "Chrome" below to install manually.

-For Firefox you need to install this extension manually (see below for instructions).
+For Firefox you need to install this extension manually (see below for instructions). **New Instructions to be Compatible with Manifest V3**

 ## Contributing